cloudify-cosmo/cloudify-nodecellar-example/README.md

 All of these blueprints allow you to install the nodecellar application on different cloud environments.
 Doing this requires first to bootstrap a Cloudify Manager.<br>

-### Step 1: Bootstrapping
+### Step 1: Install a Cloudify Manager

-Please refer to [Bootstrapping Cloudify](http://getcloudify.org/guide/3.1/installation-bootstrapping.html) to setup your own Cloudify Manager.
+Please refer to [INSTALLING AND CONFIGURING CLOUDIFY MANAGER](https://docs.cloudify.co/latest/install_maintain/installation/installing-manager/) to install your own Cloudify Manager.
 <br><br>

 Great, now that you have your very own Cloudify Manager, we can work with these blueprints.